k-jingyang/k-jingyang.github.io/_posts/2024-07-06-jepsen-firecracker.md

 2024-07-06 05:20:01.182814 I | raft: 7466dc0c8072fbc4 [logterm: 1, index: 3] sent MsgVote request to ee298f474ec4f928 at term 5
 ```

-This is because my CNI config was set to `ptp`, which only allow the VM <-> Host communication and not VM <-> VM
+This is because my CNI config was set to `ptp`, which only allow the VM <-> Host communication and not VM <-> VM.

 ```json
 {